Pope says homosexuals should be covered by civil union laws

-ROME (Reuters) - Pope Francis says in a film released on Wednesday that homosexuals should be protected by civil union laws, in some of the clearest language he has used on the rights of gay people.
+ROME (Reuters) - Pope Francis has said that homosexuals should be protected by civil union laws in some of the clearest language he has used on the rights of gay people since his election seven years ago.

+He made his comments in a new documentary “Francesco” by Oscar-nominated director Evgeny Afineevsky that was released on Wednesday.

 “Homosexual people have a right to be in a family.
 They are children of God and have a right to a family.
-Nobody should be thrown out or be made miserable over it,” he says in the documentary “Francesco” by Oscar-nominated director Evgeny Afineevsky.
+Nobody should be thrown out or be made miserable over it,” he said.

 “What we have to create is a civil union law.
 That way they are legally covered.
 I stood up for that,” he said.